WWJ-TV: Turning to religion and creativity

-All-night movies were also added to broaden channel 62's appeal in 1977 which made the station the first in the market to operate 24 hours a day.
-Horror host Ron "The Ghoul" Sweed moved his Z movie/comedy show to WGPR-TV on January 6, 1978, after prior runs on WXON and WKBD-TV, but the program was quietly cancelled by June.
+All-night movies were also added to broaden channel 62's appeal in 1977; this made the station the first in the market to operate 24 hours a day.
+Ron "The Ghoul" Sweed, a local horror host, moved his Z movie/comedy show to WGPR-TV on January 6, 1978, after prior runs on WXON and WKBD-TV, but the program was quietly cancelled by June.
 The weekly Black Film Showcase debuted on February 3, 1979; hosted by Karen Hudson-Samuels, the program centered around feature films starring Blacks, along with profiles on the stars and a panel discussion.
 Detroit representative Charles Diggs hosted Diggs' Washington Forum, a panel discussion program taped from Washington, D.C., as part of the station's public service offerings.
 Banks offered the time slot after Diggs helped amend a treaty with the Canadian Radio-television and Telecommunications Commission (CRTC) that allowed the station to be viewable over-the-air in Canada, saying, "We feel indebted to him, so we did what we could to help him out."
 Gregory, who frequently referred to her father as "Dr. Banks", later reflected on his deferrals whenever she asked him for advice, instilling the importance of making decisions for herself.
-Nat Morris remembered Banks once insisted a newer set for The Scene was not necessary with the parable "the set is not the show", prompting Morris to focus on the show in a more substantial manner.
+Nat Morris remembered Banks once insisted a newer set for The Scene was not necessary, saying "the set is not the show", prompting Morris to focus on the show in a more substantial manner.

-One potential method of making money, however, never panned out.
+One potential method of making money was unsuccessful.
 In 1979, the station sold the rights for a potential subscription television service to be broadcast over WGPR-TV to Universal Subscription Television (US-TV), an affiliate of Canadian communications company CanWest Capital Corporation.
 At the time, Universal was operating one subscription operation, on Boston's WQTV, and held authorizations to operate in several other areas, including Long Island, Minneapolis, and Sacramento, California.
 In 1981, US-TV was acquired in two parts by Satellite Television & Associated Resources of Santa Monica, California; the first acquisition included unbuilt franchises for services on WGPR-TV and KSTS in San Jose, California.
 However, no such pay service ever materialized, likely because Detroit already had two such operators in place.
-By the eighth year, however, channel 62 was finally turning a profit and offering over 60 hours a week of local programming.
+By 1983, after eight years of operation, channel 62 finally turned a profit and offered over 60 hours a week of local programming.
 The station also began airing assorted sporting events, starting in 1981 with Michigan State Spartans men's basketball, Major League Baseball on NBC games preempted by WDIV-TV, NBA on CBS games preempted by WJBK-TV, and Mizlou Television Network's coverage of the 1981 Astro-Bluebonnet Bowl.